MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 To obtain an insight into the look of the report by a tenant, perform the following steps:

-1. On the **Settings** screen, from the **Select an organizational attribute to view the report by** drop-down list, choose the Tenant identifier attribute.
+1. In the **Settings** screen, from the **Select an organizational attribute to view the report by** drop-down list, choose the Tenant identifier attribute.
    :::image type="content" source="images/selecting-tenant-identifier-pages.png" alt-text="The screen on which you select tenant attributes":::
 2. Select one of the PowerBi report pages.
    The below screenshot depicts one of the selected pages.